Key takeaways:

 Many normal variations can influence a PSA test score baseline.

-Age is the biggest factor that can influence a PSA score, as the prostate gland enlargement that comes naturally with age, potentially resulting in PSA level changes.
+Age is the biggest factor that can influence a PSA score, as the prostate gland enlarges naturally with age, potentially resulting in PSA level changes4.

 Race also plays a role in a man’s normal PSA score.
-Black men who don’t have prostate cancer tend to have higher PSA scores than white men who don’t have prostate cancer.
+Black men who don’t have prostate cancer tend to have higher PSA scores than white men who don’t have prostate cancer5.

 What Can Skew a PSA Test?